L'Officiel Hommes: History

 In 2015, L’Officiel Hommes introduced Pablo Arroyo, a photographer, as the new creative director for the magazine.
 The role of the Editor-in-Chief was given to Baptiste Piégay.
 In September 2015, Arroyo introduced a new logo, layout, tone, and website for the title.

+L'Optimum shut down in 2017 and all staff of L'Optimum were transferred to L'Officiel Hommes.

+Because of the COVID-19 pandemic in 2020 the magazine reduced its print publications from four issues a year to only two issues per year.

 Famous supermodels like Andres Velencoso Segura, Baptiste Giabiconi and Jesus Luz have graced the covers of the magazine.